-Your eyes are filled with fluid that is continually being produced and then drained.
-If the fluid doesn’t drain away properly then the pressure on the back of the eye builds up, causing nerve damage which leads to glaucoma.
-This damage might also occur if the fluid drainage and pressure is normal, but the nerves are weak.
+Glaucoma in the eye is a common eye condition that can be treated if caught in the early stages.
+When you have glaucoma, your eyes are filled with fluid that is continually being produced and then drained.
+If the fluid doesn’t drain away properly, then the pressure on the back of the eye builds up, causing nerve damage which leads to glaucoma.
+This damage might also occur if the fluid drainage and pressure are normal, but the nerves are weak.

 Some groups of people are statistically more likely to suffer from glaucoma: